Did your AC stop blowing out cold air?

 One of the easiest ways to tell is if your AC line freezes up.

-If you see ice on the line connecting to your condensing unit, that’s a telltale sign that your AC is low on refrigerant.
+If you see ice or condensation on the line connecting to your condensing unit, that’s a telltale sign that your AC is low on refrigerant.

 Refrigerant doesn’t get used up when you run your AC.
 So if your AC has a low refrigerant charge, then it most likely has a refrigerant leak.